 Much like the Goddess Eris (Greek Mythology) and the God Loki (Norse Mythology) these people live for strife, discord, and chaos.
 But they shouldn’t get flattered by being compared to ultimate powers because that never ends well for mortals.

 These type of people deliberately cause trouble for fun.
 This can be through gossiping, manipulation, pretending to be the victim, etc. Internet trolls are a great example of this type of toxic behaviour as they’ll say something they know will ‘trigger’ people and cause an argument or flame war.
-Much like a Rube Goldberg machine, one little nudge and then sit back, grab some popcorn and watch the chaos that ensues.
+Much like a Rube Goldberg machine, one little nudge and then sit back, grab some popcorn and watch the chaos that ensues and unravels.

 The Hypocrite is full of double standards. and a typical behaviour trait is them saying one thing but doing something different.
 It makes it extremely difficult to understand what their true feelings are and there’s no way you can fully trust them.